First Student

-First Student is the largest provider of school bus services in North America.
-The company works with districts in thirty-eight states and seven Canadian provinces, carrying approximately five million students daily.
+First Student, Inc. is a North American provider of school bus services.
+The company works with districts in 38 states and 7 Canadian provinces, carrying approximately 5 million students daily.
 In addition to its regular routes, First Student also provides special-needs transportation, field trip services, and charter bus rentals.

-With a workforce of 50,500 employees and a fleet of 44,050 vehicles, the company bus fleet drives over 550 million miles every year.
+With a workforce of 50,500 employees, and a fleet of 44,050 vehicles, the company's fleet of buses drives over 550,000,000 miles combined every year.
 Formerly a division of FirstGroup, First Student was sold to EQT Infrastructure on 21 July 2021.

 History

 Ryder Public Transportation acquisition

 In 1999, Ryder sold its school bus division to FirstGroup for $940 million, in order to focus on its truck leasing and rental business.

 Laidlaw acquisition

 By 2007, FirstGroup had built the First Student network into one of the largest school bus contractors in the United States; in the same year, the company acquired Laidlaw for $3.4 billion, taking over its school transportation operations as well.